UN rights chief 'shocked' by conditions at US migrant detention centres

 "As a paediatrician, but also as a mother and a former head of State, I am deeply shocked that children are forced to sleep on the floor in overcrowded facilities, without access to adequate healthcare or food, and with poor sanitation conditions," the United Nations High Commissioner for Human Rights, Michelle Bachelet, said in a statement.

-The Department of Homeland Security (DHS) watchdog report released last week warned of "dangerous overcrowding" in multiple detention facilities, which hold thousands of migrants seeking to remain in the United States, most of whom are fleeing violence and poverty in Central America.
+The Department of Homeland Security (DHS) watchdog report released last week warned of "dangerous overcrowding" in multiple detention facilities holding thousands of migrants seeking to remain in the United States.
+Most of them are fleeing violence and poverty in Central America.

 President Donald Trump called the story a "hoax" and said he would take the media to visit the centres.

+Democratic lawmakers who recently visited detention facilities reported massive crowding in cells with no running water, where children and adults lacked access to medicines and were deprived of showers for up to two weeks.

-Bachelet said that even detaining children "for short periods under good conditions can have a serious impact on their health and development."
+Responding to the DHS report, Bachelet said that even detaining children "for short periods under good conditions can have a serious impact on their health and development.

 "Consider the damage being done every day by allowing this alarming situation to continue," added Bachelet, the former president of Chile.